Bubblemelon/java-lava/README.md

 ### [Fraction](Fraction/Fraction.java)

 > The Java class for Fraction has a number of methods, i.e. inverting, negating, checks if two fractions are equal, returning the value of a fraction as a double and adding.
-More details are explained in Fraction.java.
+More details are explained in `Fraction.java`.
 >
 > The use of Fraction's methods are shown in the [FractionDemo.java](Fraction/FractionDemo.java) file.